anisriva/dbJoins/README.md

 2. Joining on multiple keys
 3. Representation of data in DataSets

-However we can further modify this algorithm and create the implementation for the left/right and the outer joins also add type safety for the data by adding Column object.
+However we can further modify this algorithm and create the implementation for the left/right and the outer joins also add type safety for the data by implementing Column type and create DataSets of Rows of Columns.

 If you want to improve this or add more functionalities to it then I ll encourage you to contribute using this github repo->[Github_dbjoin_anisriva](https://https://github.com/anisriva/dbJoins.git)